 Trek Verve 1 vs. 2 vs. 3

-The following table summarizes the main differences between all Verve bikes that belong to the Trek’s hybrid bike families.
+The following table summarizes the main differences between all Verve bikes belonging to Trek’s hybrid bike families.

 ---|---|---|---|